 9. Paperweights – Wash a rock or pebble and arrange and glue your pressed flowers to it.
 Cover the whole rock/pebble with a layer of glue to secure the pressed flowers in place (a technique known as decoupage).
 Add another two or three layers of glue, waiting for the previous layer to dry before applying.
 Depending on the glue you use, you may want to dilute it slightly so that it brushes smoothly over the object.

 I hope these ideas have inspired you to do more with your pressed flowers.
 Remember: the possibilities are endless and the only limit is your imagination.
+For more crafty ideas, check out our post on DIY Wind Chimes.

 Article by dsdWEB.Image Credits: pressedflora, northforkbandb